Approximations of countably-infinite linear programs over bounded measure spaces: Bounding the optimal values and approximating the optimal points of the CILP

-The outer approximation property of $\L_r$ has an important consequence: the optimal values of the CILPs~\eqref{eq:boundconvthe1}--\eqref{eq:boundconvthe2} can be bounded by optimising over $\L_r$, i.e., by solving the finite-dimensional LPs
+The outer approximation property of $\L_r$ has an important consequence: the optimal values of the CILPs~\eqref{eq:boundconvthe1}--\eqref{eq:boundconvthe2} can be bounded by optimising over $\L_r$, i.e.\ by solving the finite-dimensional LPs

-Note that these LPs are solvable, since they consist of optimising a linear function over a compact subset of $\mathbb{R}^{\mmag{\x_r}}$.
+Note that these LPs are solvable because they entail optimising a linear function over a compact subset of $\mathbb{R}^{\mmag{\x_r}}$.
 Lemma~\ref{thebounds} then yields the following bounds: \begin{corollary}[Bounding the optimal values] Suppose that Assumption~\ref{assumption} is satisfied and let $f$ be any function in $\cal{W}$.
 If $l_f$ and $u_f$ are the optimal values of the CILPs \eqref{eq:boundconvthe1}--\eqref{eq:boundconvthe2} and $l^r_f$ and $u^r_f$ are those of \eqref{eq:favet1}--\eqref{eq:favet2}, then we have that

 Under the following additional assumptions, the bounds~\eqref{eq:kkk} can be sharpened:

 \end{corollary} \begin{proof} From Lemma~\ref{thebounds} and the definitions \eqref{eq:favet1}--\eqref{eq:favet2}, we have